Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 - Council boundaries
 - District boundaries
 - Iwi significant areas
-- Land cover

 ### Geospatial Analysis Data

 While similar to Geospatial context data, Geospatial Analysis Data can be combined with environmental observations to identify trends and in generate predictive models.

 For a example, using a river network graph to model downstream flow, combined with observations at a river site would help determine the how water quality at